Psychotherapists provide talk therapy to help people manage and improve their mental health and emotional wellbeing.

 Progression and specialisations

-Psychotherapists may specialise in mental health, research, teaching, clinical work, and advisory and management roles.
+Psychotherapists may progress to academic research, teaching, clinical, advisory or management roles.

-Psychotherapists can also do postgraduate study in areas such as:
+Psychotherapists can also specialise in areas such as:

 - child and adolescent psychotherapy